shreyasxi/shreyasxi.github.io/_pages/projects.md

 **4. Ethics in Finance: Incentives, Misconduct & Culture**
 * This project maps the ethical risks within the wholesale green bond market, identifying key challenges such as greenwashing, the absence of a universal “green” standard, and insufficient financial incentives for issuers.
 📕 <a href="/files/5582804_Ethics.pdf" target="_blank">Report</a>
-* This group presentation analyzes a shareholder proposal against JPMorgan for financing projects linked to Indigenous rights violations, advocating for measurable indicators, transparent due diligence, and formal grievance mechanisms to mitigate material risks. 📊 <a href="/files/Group%2011_Ethics.pptx" target="_blank">Presentation</a>
+* During a Summer School in Lisbon, my group critically assessed a shareholder motion at JPMorgan regarding its financing of projects linked to Indigenous rights violations.
+Our improved, evidence-based resolution reframed the issue as a material financial risk rather than a purely ethical concern, advocating for measurable performance indicators to enhance accountability. 📊 <a href="/files/Group%2011_Ethics.pptx" target="_blank">Presentation</a>

 ---